 As a part of the project, every team in the program showcased their game at two large events: the Level Up showcase in Toronto in April 2019, and the Algonquin Grad Show at the end of the year.

-Although Animal Heist didn't win any awards or mentions, it was an invaluable experience that confirmed that our months of effort were well spent creating something we were proud to show.
+This project was an invaluable experience that confirmed that our months of effort were well spent creating something we were proud to show.

 YouTube "Let's Players"